Introduction

 }

 Step 3.
-Registering the key on the PC Server
+Registering the key on the PC server

-import { PCUsersManager } from '@safetech/pcsdk';
+import {PCUsersManager} from '@safetech/pcsdk';

 try {

-// request the token password
+// request token PIN code or password for saving in IndexedDB

 const password = promptPassword();